chuangw6/COMP90041_Tutorial/README.md

 ### **:point_right:Purpose**
 ---
 This repository contains tutorial slides and lab sample solutions of the subject [COMP90041](https://handbook.unimelb.edu.au/2019/subjects/comp90041) Semester2 2019 given by Dr Thomas Christy at [University of Melbourne](https://www.unimelb.edu.au/).
-The repo also contains a list of resources useful for a Java beginner.
+The repo also contains a list of useful resources for Java beginners.

 ### **:running:Author**
 ---